Theo Albrecht

 Theodor Paul Albrecht (/de/; 28 March 1922 – 24 July 2010) was a German entrepreneur.
 He established the discount supermarket chain Aldi with his brother Karl Albrecht.
 In 2010, Theo was ranked by Forbes as the 31st richest person in the world, with a net worth of $16.7 billion.

 Business career

-Albrecht learned the grocery business from his mother, in order to escape the fate of his father in the mines.
-He and his brother Karl developed Albrecht Diskont, one of Europe's largest chains of supermarkets, with the motto "The best quality at the lowest price," and now known by its acronym, Aldi.
-Forbes has estimated Theo's fortune from the supermarket chain as approximately £11 billion.
-Theo and Karl Albrecht split the Aldi Company they founded in 1960 after a dispute about whether to sell cigarettes.
-The supermarket divided into two legally separate operating units with two distinct geographical locations.
-Theo's Aldi Nord set to operate in the north of Germany, while Karl's Aldi Süd set to operate in Germany's south.
-Theo retired from daily operations in 1993 and remained as chairman of the board.
+Albrecht learned the grocery business from his mother, in order to escape the fate of his father, who was a miner.
+In 1946, he and his brother Karl developed Albrecht Diskont, with the motto "the best quality at the lowest price", now one of Europe's largest chains of supermarkets, known by the acronym Aldi.
+In 2014, Forbes estimated Albrecht's fortune at approximately £11 billion.
+Theo and Karl Albrecht split the Aldi company in 1960 after a dispute about whether or not to sell cigarettes.
+The supermarket divided into two legally separate operating units, with two distinct geographical locations.
+Theo's Aldi Nord operated in the north of Germany, while Karl's Aldi Süd was based in the south.
+Albrecht retired from daily operations in 1993 and remained as chairman of the company's board.